Exceeding expectations – service or delivery?

-For example, a national insurance company who pride themselves (openly) on putting the customer first.
+Take the national insurance company who openly prides themselves on putting the customer first.
 Upon investigation the conditions are extraordinary.
-If a client does not meet these conditions, they will not become a client.
+If a client does not meet these conditions, they are refused.
 The advertising budget has become a punchline, a cautionary tale in the social media reviews.
 Social media could have worked for them, for free.

 Turn a client into a fan

 Don’t you just love a business who knows you?
 Who understands that you have a want and need and that both are entirely separate.
 The ‘want’ may be car insurance, the ‘need’ is to be understood by a professional who can recommend the best policy.
 Who can point out the areas you should focus on.
 Who speaks like they know the industry, the pros and the cons.
 Can inform you of the finer detail in an engaging conversation, not just a tick box.